News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

+This step involves obtaining a vectorial representation of the text through the library \proglang{GloVe} described in \cite{pennington2014glove}.
+This paper utilized Stanford's GloVe 100d word embeddings trained on Wikipedia 2014 and Gigaword 5 (6B tokens, 400K vocab, uncased, 100d vectors).
+The pre-trained GloVe not only contains rich semantic information but also facilitates our application on a new corpus without repeating the time-consuming training work.
 High-dimensional textual features are extracted and expressed in this work from the textual dataset by transforming words into 100-dimensional vectors with GloVe.
 A text vector is obtained by averaging all the word vectors in this text.
 The position of each element in the text vector is an axis in the high-dimensional space.
-We averaged all the text vectors within a day to get the features.
+We averaged all the text vectors during one day to obtain the daily embedding features.